North African migrants, adrift, tell of last-minute rescue | Law-Order

 North African Arabs represent a large and seemingly growing proportion of the migrants who are trying to reach Europe via the Mediterranean.

 According to recent numbers published by Italy's Interior Ministry, three of the top 10 countries of origin for migrants arriving in the country in 2021 were North African.
-Tunisians alone accounted for 29% of the migrants, followed by Egyptians with 9% and Moroccans with 3%.
+Tunisians alone accounted for 29 pr cent of the migrants, followed by Egyptians with 9 per cent and Moroccans with 3 per cent.
 Late on Monday, the newest influx to Italy came by sea when around 700 migrants crammed into a rusty fishing boat reached the Italian island of Lampedusa, located mid-way between Tunisia and the Italian mainland.
 Many appeared to be men from North Africa or the Middle East.
 Their increasing numbers also point to precarious situations in their home countries, where government resources are strained by burgeoning youth populations.
-Many have already spent harrowing years inside Libya, once a destination for migrant labour because of its relative wealth.
+Many have already spent harrowing years inside Libya, once a destination for migrant labor because of its relative wealth.
 Libya's descent into war and lawlessness over the past decade has made it a hub for African and Middle Eastern migrants fleeing war and poverty in their countries and hoping to reach Europe.
 The oil-rich country plunged into chaos following a NATO-backed uprising that toppled and killed longtime autocrat Moammar Gadhafi in 2011.

 Waleed spoke to The Associated Press aboard the Geo Barents as he and other migrants waited for disembarkation at a port in the Italian town of Augusta, where they will first face quarantine for coronavirus and then processing, at which point they claim asylum.
 Waleed's ship mates included another Tunisian, Kamal Mezali, who had worked as a sailor in Libya, and Mohamed, a 30-year-old Moroccan barber.
 Waleed and the barber asked to be identified only by their first names, to avoid endangering friends still in Zawiya.